mtth/azkaban/README.rst

 Job options
 ***********

-There often are options which are common across multiple jobs.
-For this reason, the :code:`Job` constructor takes in multiple options dictionaries.
+There often are options which are shared across multiple jobs.
+For this reason, the :code:`Job` constructor can take in multiple options dictionaries.
 The first definition of an option (i.e. earlier in the arguments) will take precedence over later ones.